ServiceCutter/ServiceCutter/readme.md

 ## Docker

-All components can be built and started using docker and docker compose.
+All components can be built and started using Docker and Docker Compose.
 Just run `docker-compose up` in the root directory of this repository (you don't have to pre-build the applications).